Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 9 Maret 2025 20.22.19 UTC
+- WIB: Minggu, 9 Maret 2025 21.19.28 UTC
-- WITA: Minggu, 9 Maret 2025 21.22.19 UTC
+- WITA: Minggu, 9 Maret 2025 22.19.28 UTC
-- WIT: Minggu, 9 Maret 2025 22.22.19 UTC
+- WIT: Minggu, 9 Maret 2025 23.19.28 UTC

 Kutipan Inspiratif:
-"Success is only meaningful and enjoyable if it feels like your own."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: success
+Kategori: friendship